Religion: Department Chair and Professor

-Born and raised in Tustin, California, I earned my B.A. in psychology from Cal State Fullerton.
-From there, I went on to earn the M.Div. from San Francisco Theological Seminary.
-After a brief, two-year-plus foray into housepainting and a semester as a substitute teacher in the Cincinnati Public Schools, I returned to academia to earn an M.A. in Religion from Miami University (Ohio).
-I earned the Ph.D. in Religion (New Testament) from Claremont Graduate University in 1998.
-While finishing my dissertation, I tooled around Southern California for several years as an adjunct instructor.
-Then I was hired by Lycoming College.
-The rest is history.
+Born and raised in Tustin, California, Steve Johnson earned a B.A. in psychology from Cal State Fullerton.
+After earning an M.Div. from San Francisco Theological Seminary and spending two years as a housepainter and several months as a substitute and math teacher in the Cincinnati Public Schools, he returned to academia to earn M.A.s and a Ph.D. in religion (New Testament).
+While finishing his dissertation, Johnson taught in Southern California for several years as an adjunct instructor.
+After completing his dissertation, he was hired by Lycoming College.

-Academic interests of mine include the study of the interaction between early Christian communities, gospel studies, the sayings of Jesus in the Gospel of Thomas and the Sayings Gospel Q, Gnosticism as it applies to early Christianity and second temple Judaism, Greek and archaeology.
-My most recent publications include an article, “The Ask, Seek, and Knock Motifs in Early Jesus Movement Literature,” a volume in the Documenta Q series, Q 12:33-34: Storing Up Treasures in Heaven, a revised version of my dissertation, Seeking the Imperishable Treasure: Wealth, Wisdom, and a Jesus Saying, and, with my friend Mike Robbins, a revision of James A. Hewett's New Testament Greek: A Beginning and Intermediate Grammar.
+Johnson’s academic interests include the interaction between early Jesus Movement communities, gospel studies, the sayings of Jesus in the Gospel of Thomas and the Sayings Gospel Q, koine (ancient) Greek, and archaeology.
+Hi most recent publications include an article, “The Ask, Seek, and Knock Motifs in Early Jesus Movement Literature,” a volume in the Documenta Q series, Q 13:34-35: Judgment over Jerusalem, a monograph, Seeking the Imperishable Treasure: Wealth, Wisdom, and a Jesus Saying, and with his friend Mike Robbins, a revised edition of New Testament Greek: A Beginning and Intermediate Grammar.

-I am also the chair of the Theological Pursuits and Callings committee, which serves as a discussion forum for students interested in various forms of religious ministry.
+Johnson is the chair of the Theological Pursuits and Callings committee, which serves as a discussion forum for students interested in various forms of religious ministry.
 Additional detail is included in his curriculum vitae.